SHUBHAMspy/react-learning/readme.md

       It destroys all the component instances in the old tree along with their current state.
       And this actually called **unmounting**.

+      > Note: It's important to note that React goes through its virtualDOM and creates a list of those changes that need to be made to the actual DOM.
+Meaning that React will wait to commit all the updates so it does it in one swift process and not in parts.
+This is what it means when you read that React does batch updates.
+This is crucial to understand when working with state.
   8. React then applies all the calculated changes to the Dom in one synchronous sequence.

   React does all the above process in two phases: